sanketsw/Netflix_Eureka_Client_Consumer/README.md

 Note the Eureka Server URL in application.yml file: serviceUrl: defaultZone: `http://eurekaregistry.mybluemix.net/eureka/` Change to right server or take it from an environment variable from bluemix

 Go to Eureka server: `http://eurekaregistry.mybluemix.net` and verify that your service is registered there

+Run `<app_name>.mybluemix.net`

 ## What does the consumer do